houseos/SCP/doc/secure-control-protocol-specification.md

 The playload is assembled as follows:
 `payload(<salt> + ":" + "<message type>" + ":" + "<device id>" + ":" + <NVCN> + ":" + <plain text message>)`

-The **NVCN** is intended to prevent replay attacks and needs to be fetched from the secure-controller by the control device for every single message before encrypting it.
+The **Next Valid Control Number (NVCN)** is intended to prevent replay attacks and needs to be fetched from the secure-controller by the control device for every single message before encrypting it.
 The correctness of the supplied **NVCN** of each message is checked by the secure-controller.

 The salt in the payload is used to strengthen the encryption by reducing the possibility of using the same key, nonce and payload for the encryption.
 The salt is discarded by the communication partner receiving it.